 To ensure a close interaction with the instructors and a personalised learning experience, this online course will have a limited number of participants.

-At the conclusion of the course in Summer 2023, we will host a 2-day residential event at the EUI premises in Florence (subject to the evolution of the epidemiological situation).
+On 4-5 July 2024, we will host a 2-day residential event at the EUI premises in Florence.
 Participants will have the opportunity to attend a series of lectures offered by leading characters of the energy sector on the hottest current policy and regulatory challenges.

-The training is structured around three blocks: an initial block will review the regulatory fundamentals; Block II is the core of the course, in which the key issues are analysed and participants are asked to contribute with their own analyses; Block III gathers a series of live discussions on the hottest energy regulation topics.
+The training is structured around three blocks: an initial one reviews the regulatory fundamentals; then Block II is the core of the course, in which the key issues are analyzed and participants are asked to contribute with their own analyses, and finally Block III gathers a series of live discussions on the hottest energy regulation topics.

 Three introductory modules (one-week long) to review the fundamentals of regulatory practice needed to delve into the subsequent study of the regulation of the different energy activities.